How “the central regulator of metabolism” works brilliantly as the latest anti-aging trick.

 On a basic level NR and NMN help turn the nutrients you eat into energy more efficiently – but the implications for aging are profound.

 NR and NMN lead to the direct creation of NAD+ (nicotinamide adenine dinucleotide) in the body with no adverse effects (2; 3; 4).

 Not many substances are capable of increasing NAD+.
-NR or NMN is what you take orally, NAD+ is what your body makes after consuming it.
+NR or NMN is what you take orally, and NAD+ is what your body makes after consuming it.

 NAD+ is a coenzyme that greases the function of enzymes & genes in the body.
 When depleted, your cellular machinery can “rust” or bind up without the cellular greasing of NAD+.